Prelude to the Prelude: Here is the link to a recent blog about how the Lord found us: OUR CONVERSION STORY

 Not long ago, I wrote a blog called “Glue Factory Near Me”.
 A little sarcastic, I know, but older folks like me tend to feel put out to pasture—or sold to the glue factory—long before we’re ready for it.
 And as for veteran missionaries… well…

-For a while, I dreamt about conducting workshops to encourage a sharper vision and talk about the weak spots—there are many—in the way most of us do missions.
-Since it would require a network of pastors/churches predisposed to the idea—and since my networking skills are nil—probably not a realistic dream.
-Plus, I confess… when I think about itinerating, it starts to feel more like an introvert’s nightmare… like a walking tour of Purgatory.
+For a while, I dreamt about conducting workshops to encourage a sharper vision and discuss the many weak spots in how most of us do missions.
+Since it would require a network of pastors/churches predisposed to the idea—and since my networking skills are nil—it is probably not a realistic dream.
+Plus, when I think about itinerating, it feels more like an introvert’s nightmare… like a walking tour of Purgatory.

 I started to write what I thought would be a book about it.
-But the breadth of such a project was overwhelming… and honestly, I couldn’t see how it would distinguish itself from bunches of excellent books already out there on the subject.
+But the breadth of such a project was overwhelming… and honestly, I couldn’t see how it would distinguish itself from bunches of excellent books already written on the subject.

 So here goes… my attempt to put into words what I dedicated my entire adult life to… the things I am still the most passionate about.
 I stopped caring about building a platform or developing marketing skills.
 I’m not selling anything.